-

 This Editor first read an important paper on magnetic anisotropy authored by Jim back in 1950s; it strongly influenced my own work at the very beginning of my professional career.
 I was thus truly awed when meeting him in person and having the privilege of working on his side some twenty plus years later.
 Those of us who knew Jim well admired equally his sharp mind, impeccably logical reasoning and his most courteous gentle manners.
 He was a true gentleman.
 Even after his retirement he remained quite active professionally; his last paper was published only 3 years ago.
 Until very recently he could be often encountered at various professional conferences.
 His departure is a big loss; we’ll miss him…

-Alex I. Braginski1W.
+1W.
 J. Carr, Jr. AC-loss and Macroscopic Theory of Superconductors, Gordon and Breach, 1983 (second edition in 2001).

 Michael Tinkham

--Michael Tinkham Passes Away at 82
+Michael Tinkham Passes Away at 82

 Broad thinker advanced both the theoretical and experimental understanding of superconductivity November 23, 2010 (HE51).
 Below we reproduce the integral text of the Harvard University obituary included in their press release of November 5, 2010.